EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Introduction

 \section{Introduction}

-With the expansion of LLMs into high-stakes domains such as engineering, the need for their comprehensive evaluation has become paramount~\citep{llm_survey, xie-etal-2023-next}.
-Progress is currently gated by benchmark quality; without tests that enforce physically grounded reasoning, distinguishing genuine capability from sophisticated mimicry remains a challenge.
+As LLMs expand into high-stakes engineering workflows, rigorous evaluation of their reasoning capabilities has become paramount~\citep{llm_survey, xie-etal-2023-next}.
+Yet progress remains gated by benchmark quality: without tests that enforce physically grounded reasoning, distinguishing genuine capability from sophisticated mimicry remains a challenge.

-Extending the symbolic-template paradigm pioneered in mathematics~\citep{mirzadeh2024gsmsymbolic} and recently in finance~\citep{xie2025finchain} to the interdependent physical systems and specialized design constraints of engineering, we introduce \ourdataset, a new benchmark designed to enable verifiable process supervision of reasoning in engineering problem-solving.
-It is built on a foundation of symbolic templates, each capable of programmatically generating a vast number of unique problem instances.~\autoref{fig:engtrace-template-cstr} illustrates a Continuous Stirred-Tank Reactor (CSTR) volume calculation example from our benchmark.
-Unlike static benchmarks, this generated instance requires synthesizing interdependent stoichiometry and reaction kinetics variables to derive the reactor size required for a specific outlet flow rate, yielding a complex reasoning trace fully verifiable against the template's ground truth.
+Engineering reasoning requires physically grounded, multi-step problem solving where intermediate steps are as consequential as the final result, yet no existing benchmark verifies this process.
+We introduce \ourdataset: a symbolic benchmark pairing each problem instance with a gold-standard reasoning trace to enable verifiable process supervision.
+Symbolic templates~\citep{mirzadeh2024gsmsymbolic, xie2025finchain} serve as the generative mechanism, producing unique, contamination-resistant instances; \autoref{fig:engtrace-template-cstr} illustrates one such instance, a CSTR volume calculation requiring synthesis of interdependent stoichiometry and reaction kinetics variables into a fully verifiable reasoning trace.